- Published: 05 - 06 - 20

 Engineering is a huge part of the UK economy.
-The UKs engineers are found in all kinds of sectors and we know they are essential to keep us as keen innovators and thinkers.
+The UKs engineers are found in all kinds of sectors including robotics and automation companies like Tharsus and we know they are essential to keep us as keen innovators and thinkers.

 Science, technology, engineering and maths (STEM) is an important area which we, as a country need to embrace and develop to encourage our future engineers.
 Attracting talented people to this sector is vital to support and maintain our economy and financial stability.
 Initiatives encouraging STEM subjects take place all the time- and we should all be taking advantage of them.